Tencent/Hippy/docs/en-us/guide/integration.md

 Vue.config.productionTip = false;

-// Hippy terminal component extension middleware can use terminal extension components such as modal, view pager, tab host and UL refresh.
+// Hippy native component extension middleware can use native extension components such as modal, view pager, tab host and UL refresh.
 Vue.use(HippyVueNativeComponents);
 Vue.use(VueRouter);